 If WordPress is great and React is too, then why not combine the two?
 Especially if you want to build a CMS-powered site with modern web development tools.

-With Frontity you still use your WordPress dashboard to edit and manage your content in exactly the same way that you are accustomed to.
+You still use your WordPress dashboard to edit and create content in exactly the same way that you are accustomed to.
 As you make changes content is automatically updated in your Frontity site, just as it is when using a traditional WordPress theme.

 Why a different Node.js server?